hmisra/hmisra.github/_posts/2014-01-02-introducing-lanyon.md

 ---
 layout: post
 title: Introducing Lanyon
 excerpt: Summary for this post
 comments: true
+background: /1.png
 ---

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.